 - must not discriminate against a student on the basis of sexual orientation, gender identity, marital or relationship status or pregnancy;

 - must not discriminate against a member of staff on the basis of sex, sexual orientation, gender identity, marital or relationship status or pregnancy;

 - can continue to build a community of faith by giving preference, in good faith, to persons of the same religion as the educational institution in the selection of staff.

 On 27th January 2023, the ALRC released its Consultation Paper.
 The recommendations are deeply disappointing and provide no practical basis for the operation of authentic Christian Schooling.
 The proposals are the most restrictive in the country and have national implications.
 Schools and educational institutions in states and territories with broader existing protections for religious freedom would be constrained by Commonwealth law.
 If enacted, the ALRC’s recommendations substitute their beliefs on gender and sexuality for those of a Christian institution.

 National Catholic Education Executive Director, Jacinta Collins, said, “The proposed reforms fail to provide real protections for religious schools to effectively operate and teach according to their religious beliefs and ethos… the review has been limited to exemptions in the Sex Discrimination, Fair Work and other Acts and does not address the need for protections for religious rights in Australia.
 Changes to anti-discrimination laws must go hand-in-hand with proactive legislation to protect religious freedom.
 International law recognises protections to establish religious educational institutions and the right of parents to choose a school for their children that is in line with their religious values and beliefs”.

 Submissions have been invited with a closing date of 24 February 2023.
-Follow this link for information on how you can participate in the public survey.

 The ALRC is required to report back to the Attorney-General by 21 April 2023.